 South and East: Access to Sintra from the South and East is via the A16

-Once you've arrived at Sintra you will need to find somewhere outside the old town to park.
-Since 2018 the cobbled narrow and steep roads of the village of Sintra are out of bounds for those drivers without a permit.
+Once you've arrived at Sintra, you will need to find somewhere outside the old town to park.
+Since 2018 the cobbled narrow and steep roads of Sintra are out of bounds for those drivers without a permit.
 Permits are mostly reserved for residents only.

-By far the easiest way to get to Sintra from Lisbon is by train operated by Comboios de Portugal, Portugal's state railway.
+By far, the easiest way to get to Sintra from Lisbon is by train, operated by Comboios de Portugal, Portugal's state railway.
 Two urban services (comboios urbanos) go from Lisbon to Sintra, one from the central train station Rossio and the other from Oriente, by the Parque das Nações and close to the airport.
-Both routes are inexpensive and allow an easy day trip to Lisbon.
-The Rossio/Sintra line can get very busy especially during the peak season.
-Advice would be arrive early or take the train from Oriente, which also stops at Areeiro, Entrecampos, and Sete Rios stations within central Lisbon.
+Both routes are inexpensive and allow an easy day trip to Sintra.
+The Rossio/Sintra line can get very busy, especially during the peak season.
+Advice would be to arrive early or take the train from Oriente, which also stops at Areeiro, Entrecampos, and Sete Rios stations within central Lisbon.
 Oriente is also the inter-city railway hub and has a large coach interchange.
 Both stations are on the Metro line and easy to get to.
 Journey times on both lines are less than 50 minutes.
-When you buy a fare to Sintra it will be loaded onto a reusable "Viva Viagem" card which are used on Lisbon's buses, metro and trams.
+When you buy a fare to Sintra it will be loaded onto a reusable "Viva Viagem" card which is used on Lisbon's buses, metro and trams.
 The cards cost 50 cents but can be reloaded when needed.
 You must validate your journey using the machines found on the platforms or risk a fine.
 A good alternative to queueing to get your ticket is to download the free CP App, not only can you buy e-tickets but also check timetables.

 If you're travelling from Cascais or Estoril into Lisbon and the changing trains consider buying a 24hr "Tourist Travelcard" which will be cheaper than two separate return tickets.
 These tickets are on sale from ticket offices and ticket vending machines.